KRAFTON and Mahindra Join Forces to Redefine Virtual Engagement; Drive the Sporty Electric Origin SUV - BE 6 into BATTLEGROUNDS MOBILE INDIA

 Date

-(MENAFN- Edelman) Mumbai, January 13, 2025 – In a landmark partnership, that bridges the worlds of gaming and automotive innovation, KRAFTON India and Mahindra have joined hands to bring Mahindra’s Electric Origin SUV- BE 6 into the dynamic universe of BATTLEGROUNDS MOBILE INDIA (BGMI).
+(MENAFN- Adfactors PR) Bengaluru, January 15, 2025 – In a landmark partnership, that bridges the worlds of gaming and automotive innovation, KRAFTON India and Mahindra have joined hands to bring Mahindra’s Electric Origin SUV- BE 6 into the dynamic universe of BATTLEGROUNDS MOBILE INDIA (BGMI).
 This unique partnership offers consumers an immersive experience, aiming to captivate the aspirations of India’s young, tech-savvy audience.

 With this first-of-its-kind collaboration, starting January 16, 2025, BGMI players will be able to interact with the, sporty and performance-driven Mahindra BE 6 within the game, bringing a new level of realism and excitement to the virtual battleground.
 Players can unlock a range of exclusive items inspired by the BE 6, including Suits like Quantum and Chrono Charge, and gameplay tools like Volt Tracer Gun, and Neon Drop BE6 Parachute, Flashvault BE 6 Backpack, SparkStrike Pan and more.
 Special missions during the collaboration will also reward players with unique prizes such as Mahindra Event Crates, Gifts and a chance to win real Mahindra BE 6.